Greece Moments Greece Moments

 Tzasteni Beach

-After 45 minutes of pure driving time from Argalasti we reach the sleepy coastal hamlet of Kottes, in which we take a lunch break.
-Even in August it was tranquil here and we enjoyed the “end of the world” atmosphere very much.
+After 45 minutes of driving from Argalasti, you reach the sleepy coastal hamlet of Kottes, where we stopped for lunch.
+Even in August it was peaceful here, and we very much enjoyed the “end of the world” atmosphere.

-In the fish tavern Da Angelo on the northern outskirts of the village you can eat delicious food in an extremely idyllic setting.
-The restaurant is not accessible by car, so it is best to park at the Church of the Holy Apostles and take the footpath along the coast (about 8 minutes).
+At the fish tavern Da Angelo on the northern edge of the village, you can enjoy delicious food in an extremely idyllic setting.
+The restaurant is not accessible by car, so it’s best to park at the Church of the Holy Apostles and take the footpath along the coast (about 8 minutes).

 Taverna Da Angelo Pilion